Suzuki Vitara Common Problems and Solutions

 Problem:

-The clutch pedal has fallen to the floor and now feels loose.
+The clutch pedal has dropped to the floor and now feels loose.

 Solution:

-A broken weld on the pedal pivot assembly is the problem here.
-The only way to resolve the problem is to order a new clutch assembly from our parts page for the Vitara, take out the older version, and install the replacement.
+A broken weld on the pedal pivot assembly is the issue here.
+The only solution is to order a new clutch assembly from our parts page for the Vitara, remove the old one, and fit the new one.

 Difficulty level